mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Successfully add fonts to canvas using font-family declaration in stylesheet.
     * Adjust spacing of score and lives display.
     * Make lives indicator turn red when lower than 2 lives remaining.
+    * Add sound effect when player loses the game.

 * 2024-04-29 - 7.82 hours total